rubinovk/integration-faults/examples/Real-Example-#1.md

 ### Source code before

-You can how the code looked like when the system still had a problem:
+This is how the code looked like when the system still had a problem:

 ```java
 	/**